Streaming-across-the-network/Oculus-Quest2-Development/README.md

-# Setting up the PC and the Meta Quest 2
+# Setting up the Meta Quest 2 PC and the Oculus Developer Hub (OHD)

 ### Preexisting requierments: